Katie G. Nelson

 Trained as an investigative journalist, Nelson cut her teeth as a reporter in the United States before moving to East Africa, where she is now based.
-Her print, photography and video work has been published by National Geographic, Al Jazeera and Associated Press, among others.
+Her print, photography and video work has been published by National Geographic, BBC, Al Jazeera, Associated Press and Public Radio International, among others.

-In addition to news coverage, Nelson often partners with nonprofit organizations to humanize their work by providing visual content and hands-on storytelling training with their staff.
-Clients include Amnesty International, Oxfam, Population Services International and USAID.
-She has a Master of Public Health specializing in infectious disease from the University of Minnesota.
+In addition to news coverage, Nelson partners with nonprofit organizations to humanize their work by providing visual content and hands-on storytelling training with their staff.
+Clients include Amnesty International, Oxfam GB and USAID.

 Nelson’s work — and life — is centered around her insatiable wanderlust, genuine curiosity and desire to connect seemingly disparate experiences into a collective sense of humanity.
 She believes her life’s meaning is to bear witness to those who have been silenced and to find strength in the stories of those who remain.